Norms, Institutions, and Robots: Related Work

-Institutions have received much less attention in the field of Robotics.
-An institutional framework for robots was developed by \citet{Pereira2014} Institutions are defined in terms of Petri Nets, which gives the framework a sound mathematical foundation, but falls short of including task planning. \citet{Silva2015} proposes an ``'Institutional Robotics'' framework for use with robots in environments populated by humans.
-In contrast with HRI research, which usually focuses on close interactions between humans and robots, institutional robotics framework focuses on many-to-many human-robot interactions.
+Institutions have received much less attention in the field of Robotics than norms.
+An institutional framework for robots was developed by \citet{Pereira2014}.
+Institutions are defined in terms of Petri Nets, which gives the framework a sound mathematical foundation but falls short of including task planning. ``Institutional Robotics'' is an important work by \citet{Silva2015} in which they discuss and analyze to great extend the meaning, importance, and different ways of usage of institutions for robotics.
+Their experiments are based on \citet{Pereira2014}.